Assassin's Creed III: Music

-The score to Assassin's Creed III was composed by Scottish composer Lorne Balfe, who previously co-composed the soundtrack of Assassin's Creed: Revelations with longtime Assassin's Creed series composer, Jesper Kyd.
-The game's soundtrack is the first soundtrack of the series' main games to not feature Jesper Kyd.
+The score to Assassin's Creed III was composed by Scottish composer Lorne Balfe, who previously co-composed the soundtrack of Assassin's Creed: Revelations with longtime Assassin's Creed series composer Jesper Kyd.
+The game's soundtrack is the first soundtrack of the series' main games to not feature Kyd.
 The soundtrack was released via digital download on October 30, 2012.
-The game also features additional compositions by Max Aruj, Dave Fleming, Andrew Kawczynski, Jasha Klebe, and Steve Mazzaro.

 Marketing

 Ubisoft's senior vice president of sales and marketing, Tony Key, said the game would enjoy the biggest marketing commitment in company history.
 Ubisoft UK MD Rob Cooper has said that Assassin's Creed III is a good entry point for newcomers to the series and that he thinks Assassin's Creed III will hold its own against this year's biggest releases.
-In March 2012, the Assassin's Creed: Double Pack was released both as a retail purchase for PlayStation 3, Xbox 360 and for download on PSN, which brings together the first Assassin's Creed and Assassin's Creed II in a virtual compilation box.
+In March 2012, the Assassin's Creed: Double Pack was released both as a retail purchase for PlayStation 3, Xbox 360 and for download on PlayStation Network, which brings together the first Assassin's Creed and Assassin's Creed II in a virtual compilation box.

 Ubisoft has collaborated with several retail outlets on pre-order bonuses available through several store chains throughout the world.
 Which of the pre-order bonuses the player received depended upon where they pre-ordered the game.
-A free SteelBook collectible featuring artwork by renowned comic book artist Alex Ross is available as a pre-order incentive.
-The "Captain of the Aquila" DLC pack includes a single player weapon (The Pirate Boarding Axe) and a single player skin (The Captain of the Aquila's uniform).
-The "Colonial Assassin" DLC pack includes a single player weapon (The Scottish Flintlock) and a single player skin (the Traditional Colonial Assassins outfit).
+A free SteelBook collectible featuring artwork by comic book artist Alex Ross was available as a pre-order incentive.
+The "Captain of the Aquila" DLC pack includes a single player weapon (the Pirate Boarding Axe) and a single player skin (the Captain of the Aquila's uniform).
+The "Colonial Assassin" DLC pack includes a single player weapon (the Scottish Flintlock) and a single player skin (the Traditional Colonial Assassins outfit).
 "Redcoat Multiplayer" DLC pack includes redcoat costume, a snake emblem, and a "doctor doll" relic.
-In the US, Gamestop is offering the single-player mission Lost Mayan Ruins and the Sawtooth Sword, Best Buy is offering the single-player mission Ghost of War and the Pontiac's War Club, while Amazon is offering the Steelbook Case.
+In the US, GameStop offered the single-player mission Lost Mayan Ruins and the Sawtooth Sword, Best Buy offered the single-player mission Ghost of War and the Pontiac's War Club, while Amazon offered the Steelbook case.